BarRaiser

 Add a header to begin generating the table of contents

 In addition to obtaining consent, it is essential to consider the potential psychological impact of recording on candidates.
-Research has shown that being recorded can increase anxiety and self-consciousness in individuals [2].
+Research has shown that being recorded can increase anxiety and self-consciousness in individuals.
 To mitigate these effects, providing candidates with information about the recording process beforehand and offering support during the interview, such as allowing breaks or providing water, may be helpful.

 Privacy laws

-An essential part of interview recording compliance is privacy laws.
+Privacy laws are an essential part of job interview recording compliance.
 Different countries have different privacy laws that may impact the recording of job interviews.
-In the United States, the Electronic Communications Privacy Act (ECPA) regulates the interception of electronic communications, including recordings made with smartphones or other recording devices [3].
+In the United States, the Electronic Communications Privacy Act (ECPA) regulates the interception of electronic communications, including recordings made with smartphones or other recording devices.
 The ECPA requires that at least one party to the conversation consent to the recording, but some states have more stringent laws requiring all parties’ support.
-It is essential to familiarize oneself with the relevant laws in the jurisdiction and ensure compliance.

 Data protection